 The competition is divided into three energy categories and two vehicle classes.
 The three energy categories are: internal combustion engine (gasoline, diesel, ethanol), battery-electric and hydrogen fuel cell.
 The vehicle classes are split up into the prototype class and the urban concept class.
 In the prototype class, there are no design boundaries and competitors can build an ultra-efficient, aerodynamic, lightweight vehicle that drives on three wheels.
 The urban concept class resolves around creating the most energy efficient vehicle that has familiar road car features and drives on four wheels.
 This class focuses on “stop and go” driving and the vehicle will have an appearance closer to that of modern city cars.
 In both vehicle classes, the vehicle with the lowest hydrogen consumption wins the race.

 Up until this year, the Eco-Runner has competed in the Shell Eco-marathon Prototype class driving hydrogen electric.
 This year however, the Eco-Runner will take on the challenge of competing in the Shell Eco-marathon Urban Concept class, driving on hydrogen.
-We look forward to participate in the SEM Challenger event in the spring and the SEM Europe in the summer of 2020!

 The SEM Europe is a unique competition bringing together hundreds of innovative students all over Europe for the contest of most energy-efficient vehicle.
 Winners of this competition have the chance to partake in the SEM Driver’s World Championship, where the winners of the SEM Europe, Americas and Asia compete for the most energy-efficient vehicle in the world!
 In 2019, the SEM Europe was held on the 2-5th of July on the Mercedes-Benz World in Weybridge, Surrey, UK.